 4 Hosted PBX Myths That It’s Time to Debunk

-According to a report by the FCC published last year (which you can read by clicking here), VoIP adoption by consumers is on the rise at the tune of 47 percent of residential customers with a wireline voice service.
+According to a report by the FCC published last year, VoIP adoption by consumers is on the rise at the tune of 47 percent of residential customers with a wireline voice service.
 It is also on the rise for commercial usage, but that number has only breached approximately 15 percent.
 So why the disparity?
 It’s a strange thing when you consider the fact that businesses often pick up emerging technology just as quickly as consumers do.

 The reluctance of switching to VoIP may be due to five myths that were real concerns in the early days of the technology.
 Perhaps we should take a look at these outdated myths and clear them up once and for all so that you can make the change with your hotel without any reluctance.

 Myth #1: With Hosted PBX, You Must Relinquish All Control

 We’ll start with this misconception because it’s really only a partial myth and we want to be fair.
 Although you have the choice of maintaining VoIP in-house, the better option is to go with a hosted solution.
 With this, an outside provider like PhoneSuite will handle your VoIP solution from their own facilities.
 While this gives them control over your overall system, you are provided with control panels that give you plenty of functionality and make the system easier to use.
 This means that control is still in your hands.

 Myth #2: Hosted PBX Will Cost More Than Your Current System

 The cost savings of upgrading to VoIP will vary from company to company, but many businesses will find that they’ll save a good amount of money in the long run by making the change.
 Conversely, a hotel will save money with a Hosted PBX solution thanks to a lower cost of expenditures such as servers, software, IT support, and maintenance.

 Myth #3: Hosted PBX Will Take Too Much Time to Integrate